Gastric Bypass Weight Loss Surgery Dallas, Fort Worth, Mansfield & Plano

 Stomach Stapling

-In the first step, the surgeon divides the stomach into two portions, one large and the other comparatively smaller (about 30ml or the size of an egg).
-After dividing the stomach, the smaller part is sewn together to make a pouch, the process is called “stomach stapling”.
-Reducing the size of the stomach restricts the diet intake of the patient, and therefore help in weight loss.
+In the first step, the surgeon divides the stomach into two portions: one larger and one much smaller, about 30 ml or roughly the size of an egg.
+The smaller section is then sealed to create a pouch, a process often referred to as stomach stapling.
+Reducing the size of the stomach limits the amount of food a patient can consume, helping support weight loss.

 Bypass

-The second step of a gastric bypass aims at curbing the absorption of nutrients and calories.
-In this step, the surgeon disconnects the small pouch from the stomach and connects it to a part of the small intestine.
+The second step focuses on limiting the absorption of nutrients and calories.
+Here, the surgeon disconnects the newly created pouch from the rest of the stomach and connects it to a section of the small intestine.

-A few risks and complications in a gastric bypass procedure include:
+A few risks and complications associated with a gastric bypass surgery include:

 - Gallstones